 Such images of Eshu are rarely encountered.
 A similar example collected in 1910 is in Stuttgart’s Linden Museum and is illustrated in Fagg et al (1982, p.
 40).

-Five related images, mostly in ivory, were offered as lots 27 and 28 in Christie’s New York sale ‘African and Tribal Arts’, New York, October 13, 1978.
-Another formed part of lot 117 in Sotheby’s Paris sale ‘Art Africain et Oceanien;, December 3, 2004.
+Five related images, mostly in tusk, were offered as lots 27 and 28 in Christie’s New York sale ‘African and Tribal Arts’, New York, October 13, 1978.
+Another formed part of lot 117 in Sotheby’s Paris sale ‘Art Africain et Oceanien’, December 3, 2004.

 Divination trays were used to predict events and to seek advice.
 Orunmila is the spirit of wisdom and divinity of destiny and prophecy in Yoruba mythology.
 Ifa divination was a means to transcribe Orunmila’s wisdom.
 Eshu acts as a medium between the human and spirit realms.
 Eshu delivers knowledge and guidance in times of trouble, regardless of the other deities a person may worship.
 During the divination ritual, a priest called a Babalawo (‘the father of ancient wisdom’)